smitropoulos/gmm-decisionTrees-Diss-Python/README.md

 # gmm-decisionTrees-Diss-Python

-This MATLAB project has been used in my dissertation to base my research on combining the two methods.
+This python project is a python version of my Matlab project which has been used in my dissertation to base my research on combining the two methods.

 Note that this is a results oriented project and by no means is optimised.